-Data was collected using 4 types of questionnaires representing each variable, including principal instructional leadership, teacher creativity, learning satisfaction and self-actualization.
-The questionnaire was made using a Likert scale from a score of 1 to 4, representing strongly disagree, disagree, agree and strongly agree with data collected in intervals.
-The score is different for negative statements, with 4 for "strongly disagree," 3 for "disagree," and 1 for "strongly agree."
+Data was collected using 4 types of questionnaires representing each variable, including principal instructional leadership, teacher creativity, learning satisfaction an 22 elfactualization.
+The questionnaire was made using a Likert scale from a score of 1 to 4, representing strongly disagree, disagree, agree and strongly ag 42 with data collected in intervals.
+The score is different for negative statements, with 4 for "strongly disagree," 3 for "disagree," 2 for "agree," and 1 for "strongly agree."